tomarken/spelunk/README.md

 # spelunk
-`spelunk` is a module containing tools for recursively exploring python objects.
-Here are a few examples.
+`spelunk` is a module containing tools for recursively exploring python objects

+## Installation
+`spelunk` can be installed with `pip install spelunk`.
+See below for details on how to install the project for development.

+## Quick Use Guide
 ### 1. Printing an object's tree